New Zealand art: Art organisations and museums

 Waikato Museum, Te Whare Taonga O Waikato located on the banks of the Waikato River in downtown Hamilton.

+Tautai Pacific Arts Trust and Fibre Gallery are important public Pacific galleries, with Tautai situated on Karangahape Road, Auckland, and Fibre Gallery on Cashel Street, Christchurch.
+They are established in response to other public galleries in New Zealand not showing enough Pacific arts, and to empower the Pacific community in New Zealand.
+Bergman Gallery also shows many Pacific art, and increasingly New Zealand Asian art as well.

 Art schools

-New Zealand has three university-based fine art schools: Ilam School of Fine Arts at the University of Canterbury (formerly Canterbury College School of Art) was founded in 1882, Elam School of Fine Arts at the University of Auckland was founded in 1890 and Massey School of Fine Arts founded in 1885, but was not officially a university institution until 2000.
-There are also several other tertiary level fine arts schools not affiliated to universities.
+New Zealand has four university-based fine art schools: AUT School of Art and Design at Auckland University of Technology, Ilam School of Fine Arts at the University of Canterbury (formerly Canterbury College School of Art) was founded in 1882, Elam School of Fine Arts at the University of Auckland was founded in 1890 and Massey School of Fine Arts founded in 1885, but was not officially a university institution until 2000.
+There are also several other tertiary level fine arts schools not affiliated to universities such as Whitecliffe School of Fine Arts.